-Mr. Guerrettaz stated the OUCC performed a detailed review of Applicant's estimation model and noted the forecast had the following items affecting it: (1) daily changes in the price of natural gas; (2) daily changes of power prices for the MISO market; (3) recent hedges put into place; and (4) Applicant's coal inventory.
+Mr. Guerrettaz stated the OUCC performed a detailed review of Applicant's estimation model and noted the forecast had the following items affecting it: (1) daily changes in the price of natural gas; (2) daily changes of power prices for the MISO market; (3) recent hedges put into place; (4) Applicant's coal inventory; and (5) gas transportation contracts.
+He said based on the OUCC's analysis and what appeared during the audit to be only a small change in commodity pricing, the OUCC is recommending the projected Fuel ÷ Sales of 37.435 Mills per kWh be approved.